Neil1977/FRONT-END-PROJECT/README.md

 Notes only from learning recap before continuing:
-CSS framework would help me? (coding rooms - Bootstrap CDN - npm install bootstrap - my setup was create react app) React Bootstrap? (see above - npm install react-bootstrap bootstrap)
+CSS framework would help me? (coding rooms - Bootstrap CDN - npm install bootstrap - my setup was create react app)

+React Bootstrap/React Class components? (see above - npm install react-bootstrap bootstrap) - Start again this way and restructure?

 PROJECT:
 Useful tool for future? – KSB display and search app/evidence tracker etc - FLESH THIS OUT FURTHER, GOOD LOOK AT KSB SITE AND THINK ABOUT WHAT VALUE I WILL BE CREATING HERE AND NEEDS REPRESENTING - FUNCTIONALITY?/END GOAL? - TASK 1 - COMPLETED